ruthie/ruthie.github.io/_posts/2014-6-27-learning-to-listen.md

 ### Ask questions about things you don't know about.

-One strategy I've used is looking for holes in my own knowledge in what   Exposing my ignarance helps other people say things that are new to me, and
+One strategy I've used is looking for holes in my own knowledge in what we're talking about.
+Exposing my ignarance helps other people say things that are new to me.

 Example: